pooleparty/where-should-I-move/README.md

-# Node Web App Starter Kit

-## Opinionated starter kit for node web applications

-Technologies:
-- ES6
-- Babel
-- Express
-- Webpack
-- React
+# Where should I move

+## a tool to help you figure out where to move

+Data to provide:

-- Bootstrap
+- School data
-- SCSS
+- Housing data
-- Docker
+- Demographic data
+- Job and income data